ArchieForde/ArchieForde/README.md

 # Hello, I'm Archie Forde
 <a href="https://www.linkedin.com/in/archie-forde-234097265/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Second year Computer Science student with a profound interest in artificial intelligence and a dedication to furthering my knowledge in this field.
+I am a Second year Computer Science student with a profound interest in Cybersecurity and a dedication to furthering my knowledge in this field.

 ## Objective

-As a second-year Computer Science student specializing in software engineering, I am passionate about pursuing a career in AI .
-My academic background, coupled with hands-on experience in coding, networking, and engineering concepts, has prepared me to explore roles such as AI Analyst, ML Enginner, or NLP (Natural Language Processing) Analyst.
+As a second-year Computer Science student specializing in software engineering, I am passionate about pursuing a career in Cybersecurity and Artifical Intelligence .
+My academic background, coupled with hands-on experience in coding, networking, and engineering concepts, has prepared me to explore roles such as SOC Analyst (Tier 1), Security Analyst or Junior Penetration Tester.
 I am eager to leverage my technical skills and problem-solving abilities to identify new technologies and improving current technolgies to improve my skills in this constantly evolving field.

 ## Skills